 Step 2.
 Click Add Folder to select the folder(s) you want to sync.

 Step 3.
-Click the inverted triangle icon at the second bar > Select a network location > Add Share or NAS Devices > input the IP address of the NAS drive (Network Path) and click OK to select the NAS.
+Click the inverted triangle icon at the second bar > Add Share or NAS Devices > input the IP address of the NAS device (Network Path) and click the blue button at the right.

 Step 4.
-Click the IP address, and all the shared folders will be listed in the box.
+After the NAS device is added, all the shared folders will be listed in the window.
 Select one folder as the destination folder and click OK.

 Step 5.
-To automatically sync folders to NAS, here you need to click Schedule in the bottom.
+To automatically sync folders to NAS, here you need to click Schedule Sync in the bottom.
 Then, you will get into the window where you can set the task to run daily, weekly, or monthly.
 If you want to sync folders based on event triggers, or USB plug in, please upgrade to AOMEI Backupper Professional.

 Step 6.
 After setting up a schedule, click Start Sync > Add the schedule and start sync now to launch the progress.

 You have got all the steps to automatically sync folders to NAS.
 It is very simple and easy to operate due to the intuitive interface of AOMEI Backupper.
 Besides the sync feature, AOMEI Backupper owns the backup, restore, and clone features.
-You can use it to do incremental or differential backup.
-You can also use it as Dell hard drive cloning software.
+You can use it to do incremental or differential backup and clone Dell hard drive to SSD.
 Try it now to discover more!